brandon-m-wang/cs198-75/src/ios-hw/hw8.md

   clone.
 You will be starting from scratch because I want you to be able to go through the full setup of Firebase and Firestore.
 Don’t worry.
 I will still be providing most of the code and will also link my GitHub link to the solutions at the end of the project.
-Ignore the git commands below. </p>
+Ignore the git commands below.
+There is no git cloning for this project</p>

   <ol>